Leaderboard Takes Shape Halfway Through Tournaments of Champions at U.S. Open

 And more!

 The first of four U.S. Open daily quads began today at noon.
-Remember that tomorrow's tournament will be held at a longer time control than the authors.
+Remember that tomorrow's tournament will be held at a longer time control than the others.
 All information about these events can be found here.

 Tyson Brady and Caleb Denby won the Weekend Swiss with 4½/5 scores.
 Full results can be found here.